Yesterday we installed MySQL on our Mac. However, you might be thinking, what about MariaDB?

 Open up your favorite terminal and execute the following command first to make sure Homebrew is up to date:

 Then we can install MariaDB with this command:

 brew install MariaDB

-This will start a whole series of cool lines in your Terminal which makes you look like hackerman!
-Afterwards MariaDB should run on your Mac.
+This will start a series of cool lines in your terminal, making you look like a hackerman!
+Afterward, MariaDB should run on your Mac.

 Once it is done, we have successfully installed MariaDB.

 We can now start or stop the MariaDB service using Homebrew:

 brew services start mariadb brew services stop mariadb

 Connecting to the MySQL server

-Once you started the server you can run the following command to connect to the database:
+Once you start the server you can run the following command to connect to the database:

 mysql -uroot -p